rwexler/chem-402-5020/book/_build/html/_sources/chapter-03/section-01.md

 ---

 ### Example 1.
-Work for Gas Expansion Against Constant Pressure
+Expanding Against Constant Pressure

 Calculate the work necessary to expand an ideal gas from $20\,\mathrm{L}$ to $85\,\mathrm{L}$ against a constant external pressure of $2.5\,\mathrm{bar}$.